- Dartmouth Economic Research Scholars (DERS)

 These prerequisite courses introduce students to the economic way of thinking.

 The emphasis in the prerequisites is on fundamental ideas and problem solving.
-Economics 10 and Math 3 are included in this classification because of the importance of quantitative skills in analyzing basic economic phenomena.
+ECON 10 and MATH 3 are included in this classification because of the importance of quantitative skills in analyzing basic economic phenomena.

 Nine courses in addition to the prerequisites, with a GPA for these nine courses of no less than 2.0.
 The nine courses must include the following: